Mubarak Mosque, Tilford: History

-Headquarters

-The International Headquarters of the Ahmadiyya Muslim Community moved from Fazl Mosque, London to Islamabad on 15 April 2019, after serving for a period of 35 years since the fourth caliph of the community, Mirza Tahir Ahmad left Pakistan in 1984.
+Original building

+The land was sold for £80,000 but was again put on auction in 1984 and bought by Ahmadiyya Muslim Association.
+The original mosque which was established in the original barracks was named as "Bait-us-Salam" (The House of Peace) and the first prayer was led by Mirza Tahir Ahmad, the fourth caliph.
+In 2015, Waverley Council granted building permission for a new mosque and other facilities on the 10.3 ha site and a complete modernisation of the facilities.

+Inauguration

 The formal inauguration of the mosque was held on 29 June 2019 in the presence of faith, civic and religious leaders.
 Around 300 guests were in attendance, including MP Dominic Grieve, former attorney general, MP Sir Ed Davey, chair of Tilford Parish Council Debra Lee, and former mayor of Farnham David Attfield.

-Facilities
+Architecture

 The mosque building consists of one dome and 32 fins including a glazed window in each fin.
 The mosque has two minarets standing just over 13m high with each minaret having a gilded finials.

-The facilities on the site include: